moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 These reports help team members stay informed, vigilant, and prepared.

-Recommendations links to Threat Briefings are not as time-sensitive as those from a Flash Report.
+Recommendations linked to Threat Briefings are not as time-sensitive as those from a Flash Report.
 They are leveraged for activities like:

 - Product roadmap and prioritization
 - Standard iterations to security controls and detection capabilities